 Can Bobotie be Frozen?

 Most recipes I looked at compared bobotie to a lasagna or moussaka.
 Both of these dishes freeze well, and bobotie would be a similar freezing method.
-I have not tried freezing the bobotie yet, but if you are freezing it you will want to let it thaw and reheat it at 300°F.
+I have not tried freezing the bobotie yet, but if you are freezing it you will want to let it thaw before reheating and then reheat it at 300°F.